-TrustFactory requires that each Delegated Third Party (or RA) also perform similar vulnerability assessments and penetration tests on their Certificate systems.
+Each Delegated Third Party (or RA) shall perform similar vulnerability assessments and penetration tests on their Certificate systems.

-Additionally, the TrustFactory's security program includes an annual Risk Assessment that:
+Additionally, the TrustFactory's security program must include an annual Risk Assessment that:

-- Identifies foreseeable internal and external threats that could result in unauthorized access, disclosure, misuse, alteration, or destruction of any Certificate Data or Certificate Management Processes: - Assesses the likelihood and potential damage of these threats, taking into consideration the sensitivity of the Certificate Data and Certificate Management Processes; and - 3.
+- 1. Identifies foreseeable internal and external threats that could result in unauthorized access, disclosure, misuse, alteration, or destruction of any Certificate Data or Certificate Management Processes; - Assesses the likelihood and potential damage of these threats, taking into consideration the sensitivity of the Certificate Data and Certificate Management Processes; and - 3.
 Assesses the sufficiency of the policies, procedures, information systems, technology, and other arrangements that the CA has in place to counter such threats.